 A number of Wallace’s works were selected for the newly opened Laing Art Gallery’s first ever ‘Artists of the Northern Counties’ exhibition in 1905.
 They included the one familiar local scene we know of, ‘Jesmond Falls’ , dated 1901.He died on 4 November 1905.

 You can see John Wallace paintings at the Laing and Shipley Art Galleries and at George Stephenson’s birthplace in Wylam.
 They are reproduced here.
 His works also appear regularly at auction. ‘ Waterfall – Jesmond Dene’ was sold in 2013.
 You can see it here.

 And perhaps you have a John Wallace on a wall at home?
-It would be lovely to discover more John Wallace works, perhaps even more local scenes.
+Although we are not art experts and cannot help with identification or valuation, it would be lovely to discover more John Wallace works, perhaps even more local scenes.
 We are sure he must have painted many more.
 Do let us know.

 Researched and written by Chris Jackson of Heaton History Group.
 Sources included: ‘The Artists of Northumbria ‘by Marshall Hall, 1973.